borkdude/blog/posts/squint-cloudflare-bun.md

 [Squint](https://github.com/squint-cljs/squint) is a ClojureScript dialect designed for easier JS interop and smaller bundle output.
-As such, it seems like a good fit got Cloudflare workers.
+As such, it seems like a good fit for Cloudflare workers.
 The smaller the code, the better the (cold) startup time.

 [Bun](https://bun.sh/) is a fast all-in-one JavaScript runtime / bundler /